BioSina/STARA/CONTRIBUTING.md

 Welcome to the CommunAl Community!
-TaxCo is a part of the CommunAl toolkit for analysis of microbial communities.
+STARA is a part of the CommunAl toolkit for analysis of microbial communities.
 As such, we want to have a thriving and friendly community ourselves.

  - Steps for creating good issues or pull requests:
       There are templates for issues/bugs, feature requests and "unidentified other issues".
 Please do use them.